cybernetics/JTemplate/README.md

 * [Additional Information](#additional-information)

 # Template Syntax
-Templates are a means of separating data from presentation.
-They describe an output format such as HTML, XML, or CSV, and allow the ultimate representation of data structure to be specified independently of the data itself, promoting a clear separation of responsibility.
+Templates are documents that describe an output format such as HTML, XML, or CSV.
+They allow the ultimate representation of a data structure to be specified independently of the data itself, promoting a clear separation of responsibility.

-The CTemplate system defines a set of "markers" that are replaced with values supplied by a data structure (which CTemplate calls a "data dictionary") when a template is processed.
+The CTemplate system defines a set of "markers" that are replaced with values supplied by the data structure (which CTemplate calls a "data dictionary") when a template is processed.
 The following CTemplate marker types are supported by JTemplate:

 * {{_variable_}} - injects a variable from the data dictionary into the output
 * {{#_section_}}...{{/_section_}} - defines a repeating section of content
 * {{>_include_}} - imports content specified by another template
 * {{!_comment_}} - provides informational text about a template's content

-The data dictionary is represented by an instance of `java.util.Map` whose keys represent the values provided by the dictionary.
-For example, the following map values might represent a set of simple statistical values:
+The data dictionary is provided by an instance of `java.util.Map` whose entries represent the values supplied by the dictionary.
+For example, the contents of the following map might represent the result of some simple statistical calculations:

     {
         "count": 3,